noahehall/theBookOfNoah/0current/aws/rds.md

         - configure the VPC to host DB instances
           - atleast 2 subnets each in distinct availablity zones
         - specify a DB subnet group  that defines which subnets in that VPC can be used by the DB instance
+  - high availability
+    - failover support in production & testing runbooks: a Multi-AZ deployment creates a primary & secondary (standby) db instance in another az for failover support
+  - iam policies: ensure you have account policies that grant the permissions needed to perform RDS operations
+  - open ports: ensure the TCP/IP port your db uses is accessible through your companies firewall policies
+  - AWS region: ensure your DB is provisioned in the region closes to your sers
+  - DB disk subsystem: determine the type of storag eyou need
+    - magnetic (standard): i.e. disk-based; most cost-effect; ideal for applications with light/burst I/O reqs
+    - general purpose (SSD): i.e. gp2; faster access than disk-based
+    - provisioned IOPS (PIOPS): the fastest; ideal for I/O-intensive workloads requireing storage performance and consistency in random I/O throughput

+    -